-On the contrary, Deep web is the collection of non-indexed websites or sites which are indexed by search engines like Yahoo, Google or Bing for some of the reasons.
-Some of the top reasons search engines do not index these sites is:
+On the contrary, the Deep web is the collection of non-indexed websites or sites which are indexed by search engines like Yahoo, Google or Bing for some of the reasons.
+Some of the top reasons search engines do not index these sites are:

 – Restricted access journals